nachocaru/xaprb.com/content/blog/2006-11-08-installing-innotop-on-freebsd-and-gentoo.md

 ### innotop ebuilds for Gentoo

-I&#8217;ve had an [open request to add innotop on the Gentoo bug system][3] for a long time, and it appears to have stagnated, but you can [download ebuilds for innotop][4] anyway.
-Since I&#8217;m no Gentoo developer, please do give feedback if you have any.
+I've had an [open request to add innotop on the Gentoo bug system][3] for a long time, and it appears to have stagnated, but you can [download ebuilds for innotop][4] anyway.
+Since I'm no Gentoo developer, please do give feedback if you have any.

-Since the Gentoo bug doesn&#8217;t seem to be getting any attention, I&#8217;ve also opened an [innotop new-ebuild bug report with the fine folks at breakmygentoo][5].
+Since the Gentoo bug doesn't seem to be getting any attention, I've also opened an [innotop new-ebuild bug report with the fine folks at breakmygentoo][5].
 This might result in innotop being included in their Portage overlay.

 **Edit** One of the Gentoo developers saw this post and added innotop to the main Portage tree!
 Thank you!
 Gentoo users can now install innotop like this: